How to host a static site on bunny.net CDN with automatic deployment

 3. Get API keys for storage and account

-The edge storage and the pull zone is now ready to use, but the storage is still empty.
+The edge storage and the pull zone are now ready to use, but the storage is still empty.
 You could upload your build website file via the uploader into the edge storage and the site would be working.
-To make this process easier we will deploy with a CLI tool.
+To make this process easier, we will deploy with a CLI tool.